kastelliitti/satellite-chassis/README.md

 # satellite-chassis
 Fusion 360 Archive files (.f3z) for the satellite chassis.
-Design is made for 3D-printing.
+Files can be found in "releases".

-The design is not final until further notice.
+The design is made for 3D-printing.
+It is not final until further notice.